gthampak/physinet.io/README.md

 ### Literature Review

+Asseman, A., Kornuta, T., & Ozcan, A.S.
+(2018). [*Learning beyond simulated physics.*]

+- This paper introduces a dataset for a double pendulum that consists of inputs of the positions and angles of the arms, and outputs of the path.
+It also utilizes an LSTM to train on this dataset and predict the motion of a double pendulum.

 Cranmer, M., Greydanus, S., Hoyer, S., Battaglia, P., Spergel, D., & Ho, S. (2020, July 30). [*Lagrangian neural networks*](https://arxiv.org/abs/2003.04630).

 - Compared to regular NN, HNN are better in learning symmetries and conservation law, but requires coordinates of system to be canoncial.
 LNN does not require this.
 Theories about lagrangian is included and 3 different experiments are performed, including double pendulum.
 Codes are provided [here](https://github.com/MilesCranmer/lagrangian_nns).
 It also has a really helpful reference list.